Swifty237/perform-back-spring/README.md

 # Project name

-perform-back-spring
+Perform-back-spring

 # Description

-PreformBackSpring is a REST API which was designed with springboot to be part of a set of separate bricks and micro services which communicate with each other as needed.
-This set of bricks and micro services are a part of the architecture of an application named perform MMA.
+Perform-back-spring is a REST API which was designed with springboot to be part of a set of separate bricks and micro services which communicate with each other as needed.
+This set of bricks and micro services are a part of the architecture of an application named perform MMA, it manages authentication and security of the perform MMA application.

-For more details on the Perform MMA application, download the presentation on the following link =>
+For more details on the Perform MMA application, click on the following link =>
 <a href="https://docs.google.com/presentation/d/e/2PACX-1vSzRUSTdUaM2xpnRheKOzhWK3UeApCFwF-Qn_Nl0KEetrUcBNHhpZ1nt6GdtnWPDutZzQquVGiIEMkr/pub?start=false&loop=false&delayms=3000">Perform MMA presentation</a> <br>

 To test the perform MMA application click on the following link =>